HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 There are more questions to ask about the use of HTML, and one may relate to obsolete elements, which are elements like `applet`, `bgsound`, `blink`, `center`, `font`, `frame`, `isindex`, `marquee`, or `spacer`.

-In our mobile dataset of 6.3 million pages, around 0.9 million pages (14.01%) contained one or more of these elements.
-Here are the top 9, which have been used more than 10,000 times:
+In our mobile dataset of 6.3 million pages, around 0.9 million pages (14.01%) contain one or more of these elements.
+Here are the top 9, which are used more than 10,000 times:

 <figure markdown>
 | Element | Occurrences | Pages (%) |